zsw316/BookShelf/README.md

 # BookShelf
-Favorite the books that you like by scanning the barcode
+Put favorite books in your bookshelf simply by scanning the barcode

 # Main functions